zkLinkProtocol/zklink-intent-url/docs/develop.md

 - The `txs` field is an array of transactions that will be sent to the blockchain.
 The field `chainId`, `to`, `value`, `data` are standard Ethereum transaction fields.
 It has two additional fields: `dataObject` and `shouldSend`.
 The `dataObject` field is a JSON object that will be displayed on the frontend.
 The `shouldSend` field tells the frontend whether to send the transaction.
 - The `tokens` field is a list of tokens that should be prepared in target.
 You can think of this field as describing the prerequisites for initiating a transaction.
 The frontend will automatically search and perform cross-chain transactions to meet the prerequisites on your target chain.
 Then, it starts to send the transaction.

-### 3. Switch `env`
+### 4. Switch `env`
 We offer two environment variables, `dev` and `prod`, that allow you to configure contract addresses or settings for both environments.
-The env variable for the dev branch is set to `dev`, while the env variable for the main branch is set to `prod`.
-In the dev branch, you can test with the Sepolia network's magicLink, and once the code is merged into the main branch, it will read the mainnet network's contract configurations.
+The env variable for the **dev** branch is set to `dev`, while the env variable for the **main** branch is set to `prod`.
+In the **dev** branch, you can test with the test-network's magicLink, and once the code is merged into the main branch, it will read the mainnet network's contract configurations.

 Here's how you can implement this: